nonoesp/notes-go/README.md

 # notes-go

 On Jan 30, 2017, I decided to dive into Go.
-These notes were extremely helpful to learn.
-I hope they are for you too.
+These notes were extremely helpful to learn and include recommended reads, videos, and resources I found along the way.
+I hope you find them useful.

 ## Reading